Jason Day's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Jason Day.

-July 2007: First Nationwide Tour Win
+July 2007: First Nationwide Tour win

-In July 2007, Day won his first Nationwide Tour event at the Legend Financial Group Classic, becoming the youngest man to win on any of the PGA Tour's three tours.
+In July 2007, Jason Day won his first Nationwide Tour event at the Legend Financial Group Classic, becoming the youngest man to win on any of the PGA Tour's three tours.

 In May 2010, Jason Day became the youngest Australian to win a PGA Tour event, winning the HP Byron Nelson Championship.

-February 2014: WGC-Accenture Match Play Championship Win
+February 2014: WGC-Accenture Match Play Championship win

 In February 2014, Jason Day won his first World Golf Championship event, the WGC-Accenture Match Play Championship.
 The win lifted Day to fourth in the world rankings.

-February 2015: Farmers Insurance Open Win
+February 2015: Farmers Insurance Open win

-September 2015: Gained World Number 1 Ranking
+September 2015: World Number 1 Ranking

 2015: Breakout Season

-2016: Continued Success and #1 Ranking
+2016: Continued Success

-2016: Players Championship Win
+2016: The Players Championship win

 October 2019: Day Wins The Challenge: Japan Skins